 ACOG Committee Opinion #539 (Reaffirmed 2014): Adolescents and Long-Acting Reversible Contraception - Implants and Intrauterine Devices

 This Committee Opinion recommends the use of IUDs and the contraceptive implant as first-line contraceptive options for sexually active adolescents.
 The LARC Program has also developed an educational slide set based on clinical recommendations from this Committee Opinion.

 CDC: US Selected Practice Recommendations for Contraceptive Use, 2016

-The CDC has released the U.S. Selected Practice Recommendations for Contraceptive Use, 2013, a resource offering guidance to health care providers in managing common issues around the initiation and use of specific contraceptive methods.
-The U.S. Selected Practice Recommendations were produced as a companion piece to the U.S. Medical Eligibility Criteria for Contraceptive Use, 2010.
-While the U.S. Medical Eligibility Criteria addresses who can use various contraceptive methods, the U.S. Selected Practice Recommendations offers method-specific guidance on common clinical issues, such as what clinical information is needed before method initiation and how to manage side effects.
+The CDC released this resource offering guidance to health care providers in managing common issues around the initiation and use of specific contraceptive methods.
+The US Selected Practice Recommendations (US SPR) was produced as a companion piece to the US Medical Eligibility Criteria for Contraceptive Use, 2016.
+While the US Medical Eligibility Criteria addresses who can use various contraceptive methods, the US Selected Practice Recommendations offers method-specific guidance on common clinical issues, such as what clinical information is needed before method initiation and how to manage side effects.